 Before Asian Paints, painting your home was purely functional.
 You picked white, cream, or maybe light blue, bought paint based on price, and hired the cheapest painter.
 Nobody thought about color psychology, mood creation, or how paint colors affected family dynamics.
 Paint was a commodity where cheaper alternatives worked just fine.
-Asian Paints changed this completely by making home painting emotional, personal, and aspirational.
+Asian Paints emotional journey changed this completely by making home painting emotional, personal, and aspirational.

 The Emotional Marketing Genius